-The Access Seeker shall pay to the Access Provider the relevant Charges determined in accordance with Schedule 3 - (Pricing) of the Reference Offer in relation to “Facilities Access Service” and “Fronthaul Fibre Service”.
+The Access Seeker shall pay to the Access Provider the relevant Charges determined in accordance with Schedule 3 - (Pricing) of the Reference Offer.
 This shall include relevant Monthly Recurring Charges for Duct rental and relevant Non-recurring Charges associated with the Application, Field Studies and Installation processes, notwithstanding that the Access Seeker may pay directly the Approved Contractor for materials and installation works.

 All Charges and sums due from one party to the other under this Agreement are exclusive of VAT.
 Any VAT shall be charged in accordance with the relevant regulation in force at the time of making the taxable supply and shall be paid by the paying party following receipt from the billing party of a valid VAT invoice.